rainestorme/murkmod/README.md

    - Built-in Crouton support

 \*fakemurk v1.1.0 has been the most tested with murkmod, but v1.2.1 is the latest version and is recommended if you wish to install murkmod in this way

-\*\*Analytics are completely anonymous - based on HWID only.
-You can view the collected data publicly [here](https://murkmod-analytics.besthaxer.repl.co/).